lrspeiser/sigmagravity/README.md

 - Local classicality ($R\ll\ell_0$): compact systems (Solar System) decohere as a whole; $\delta\mathbf{g}_q\to0\Rightarrow \mathcal{K}\to0$.
 - Macroscopic coherence ($R\gg\ell_0$): extended systems (galaxies/clusters) cannot collapse globally; a test body samples a coherent sum over many near‑stationary geometries; $\delta\mathbf{g}_q\ne0\Rightarrow \mathcal{K}>0$.

-### 2.3.
-Coherence window and constants of the model

 We model the degree of quantum coherence with a dimensionless field $C(R)$ which vanishes at small $R$ and saturates toward unity at large $R$.
 The Σ‑kernel is proportional to this field with amplitude $A_c$:

 $$